shariq1989/cookbook/content/recipe/baked_olive_chicken.md

 +++
-title = "Baked Chicken with Olive Dressing" date = "2021-04-19" description = "This recipe is inspired by Alison Roman’s "Vinegar Chicken with Crushed Olive Dressing."
+title = "Baked Chicken with Olive Dressing" date = "2021-04-19" description = "This recipe is inspired by Alison Roman’s, Vinegar Chicken with Crushed Olive Dressing.
 Her recipe yields a tangy and flavorful vinegar chicken with a savory crushed olive dressing.
 It's an easy weeknight meal that roasts in under 1 hour." tags = [
     "entree",
     "low carb",